hartator/wayback-machine-downloader/README.md

 ### How it works

 It will download the last version of every file present on Wayback Machine to `websites/example.com/`.
 It will also re-create a directory structure and auto-create `index.html` pages to work seamlessly with Apache and Nginx.
-URLs and links structure are preserved as much as possible.
+All files downloaded are the original ones and not Wayback Machine rewritten versions.
+This way, URLs and links structure are the same than before.

 ### Optional Timestamp